264 497 2201/2

 How much do I pay?

-Contributions are payable at the rate of 10% of wages with the employers having the right to deduct 5% from their employees' earnings.
+Effective January 1st 2025, Contributions are payable at the rate of 11% of wages with employers having the right to deduct 5.5% from their employees' earnings.
 There are weekly and monthly ceilings beyond which no further Social Security Contributions are payable.

 Self-Employed